-Two ceramic filters provide a high degree of selectivity and rejection of unwanted adjacent channel interference.
+Two ceramic filters provide a high degree of selectivity and rejection on unwanted adjacent channel interference.

-Royce's automatic amplified A. G. C. circuit greatly improves the range of signal power the receiver can accept without distortion.
+Royce's automatic amplified A.G.C. circuit greatly improves the range of signal power the receiver can accept without distortion.
 It's fully electronic.
-Whether the station is extremely close or far away, you'll hear him.
-No need to push local-distant buttons or turn RF gain.
-It's fully automatic.
+Whether the station is extremely close or far away, you will hear him.